At TempoCap, we know companies have a significant impact on the environment, and society at large, through their actions and the way they are run.

-Some of our pioneering companies include Depop – a marketplace for resale fashion items.
+Some pioneering companies that TempoCap-advised funds have invested in include Depop – a marketplace for resale fashion items.
 By extending the life of millions of garments, Depop is revolutionising the global fashion industry, which is responsible for up to 10% of global carbon emissions.
-Meanwhile, Azimo, a digital money remittance platform, is widening financial inclusion for millions of families through its efficient digital infrastructure.
+Meanwhile, Azimo, a digital money remittance platform, widened financial inclusion for millions of families through its efficient digital infrastructure.
 Dacadoo is another example, as a company offering a personal health coach in users pockets, building a data set that can ultimately inform policy-making and global health responses.

-There are many further examples of our portfolio companies making a positive impact, and we are proud that 100% of TempoCap’s portfolio companies contribute to at least one of the United Nations’ Sustainable Development Goals.
+There are many further examples of TempoCap portfolio companies making a positive impact, and we are proud that 100% of companies in TempoCap-advised funds contribute to at least one of the United Nations’ Sustainable Development Goals.